near-ndc/gwg/specs/spec-1-kudos.md

 <!-- Objective.
 In a few sentences, describe the key system objectives.
 Tweet length executive summary. -->

 Kudos is a widget to build a reputation.
-The widget will allow any verified human to nominate, recieve, and interact with Kudos on Near Social.
+The widget will allow any verified human to nominate, recieve, and interact with Kudos on [Near Social ("NS")](https://near.social).

 ### Challenge